 Today increasing numbers of people are turning to computational recommender systems.
-Emerging in response to the technological possibilities and human needs created by the World Wide Web, these systems aim to mediate, support, or automate the everyday process of sharing recommendations.23 of the first uses of the term "collaborative filtering" can be found in this paper.).
+Emerging in response to the technological possibilities and human needs created by the World Wide Web, these systems aim to mediate, support, or automate the everyday process of sharing recommendations.

-37. The Tapestry system, developed in 1992, introduced the idea (and terminology) of collaborative filtering.24 Tapestry was developed at Xerox's Palo Alto Research Center and was directed to electronic mail filtering.
+- 37. The Tapestry system, developed in 1992, introduced the idea (and terminology) of collaborative filtering.
+Tapestry was developed at Xerox's Palo Alto Research Center and was directed to electronic mail filtering.
 Tapestry was based on identifying relevant email content based on exploiting explicit feedback (ratings and annotations) of other users.
 Tapestry stored the contents of messages, along with metadata about authors, readers, and responders.
 It allowed any user to store annotations about messages, such as "useful survey" or "Gary should see this!"
-Tapestry users could form queries that combined basic textual information (e.g., contains the phrase "recommender systems") with semantic metadata queries (e.g., written by Gary OR replied to by Joe) and annotation queries (e.g., marked as "excellent" by Chris).
+Tapestry users could form queries that combined basic textual information (e.g., contains the phrase "recommender systems") with semantic metadata queries (e.g., written by Gary OR replied to by Joe) and annotation queries (e.g., marked as "excellent" by Chris). - 38.
+The development of the first collaborative filtering system was directly motivated by the need to sort electronic content transmitted over the internet (e.g., electronic messages posted to newsgroups).
+"The motivation for Tapestry comes from the increasing use of electronic mail, which is resulting in users being inundated by a huge stream of incoming documents." - 39.
+Although widely adopted today, in the 1990's, collaborative filtering was a groundbreaking technology offering significant benefits over existing recommendation systems that were content based ("content-based filtering").
+Content-based filtering made recommendations based on the content of a document.
+The creators of Tapestry described this break from prior systems:

-23 Loren Terveen & Will Hill, Beyond Recommender Systems: Helping People Help Each Other, in HCI IN THE NEW MILLENNIUM 2 (Jack Carroll, ed., Addison-Wesley, 2001) (emphasis added).
-24 David Goldberg, David Nichols, Brian M. Oki, & Douglas Terry, Using Collaborative Filtering to Weave an Information Tapestry, COMMUNICATIONS OF THE ACM 35 No. 12, 61-70 (1992) (One
+&lt;sup>23 Loren Terveen & Will Hill, Beyond Recommender Systems: Helping People Help Each Other, in HCI In the New Millennium 2 (Jack Carroll, ed., Addison-Wesley, 2001) (emphasis added).

+&lt;sup>24 David Goldberg, David Nichols, Brian M. Oki, & Douglas Terry, Using Collaborative Filtering to Weave an Information Tapestry, COMMUNICATIONS OF THE ACM 35 No. 12, 61-70 (1992) (One of the first uses of the term "collaborative filtering" can be found in this paper.).
+Id.